 There’s no law saying all component construction needs to happen in

-construction functions which
+construction functions that

 main then calls.